SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 [4] T Gollisch and M Meister, Science 319.5866 (2008), pp. 1108-1111.

+## cortical songs

+Ikegaya Y, Aaron G, Cossart R, Aronov D, Lampl I, Ferster D, Yuste R. 2004.
+Synfire chains and cortical songs: temporal modules of cortical activity.
+Science (New York, NY) 304:559–564. [@Ikegaya2004]

+Gan were introduced in [@gan] see also [@alexnet] [@zotero] [@vgg] [@googlenet] [@resnet]

+[@Grossberger2018] : Temporally ordered multi-neuron patterns likely encode information in the brain.
+We introduce an unsupervised method, SPOTDisClust (Spike Pattern Optimal Transport Dissimilarity Clustering), for their detection from high-dimensional neural ensembles.
+SPOTDisClust measures similarity between two ensemble spike patterns by determining the minimum transport cost of transforming their corresponding normalized cross-correlation matrices into each other (SPOTDis).

 surrogate gradients

  F Zenke and S Ganguli, Neural Computation 30.6 (2018), pp. 1514-1541.